 Some patients may be good candidates for dental implants.
 These are artificial tooth roots that are surgically embedded into the jawbone and gum tissue that hold appliances such as bridges and dentures in place with the stability of natural tooth roots.

 With advanced age, a number of patients notice issues with the temporomandibular joint, or TMJ.
 This clicking, popping, locking, or pain of the jaw is known as a TMJ disorder.
 TMJ disorders have various causes, from problems with nerves and cartilage to issues associated with arthritis.
 We can diagnose the cause of the TMJ disorder and then determine the best treatment to restore jaw function and quality of life.

 One of the consequences of getting old is decreased production of saliva.
 Cases of dry mouth that are chronic and persistent can lead to issues with speaking and eating as well as accelerating the process of tooth decay and gum disease.
 There are many different solutions for addressing dry mouth, from artificial saliva products to treatments that target the salivary glands directly.

 Cancer risks increase as patients grow older, so part of our concern when it comes to elderly patients will be screening these patients for potential signs of cancer, such as lesions, pain, sores, and so forth.
 Catching problems early will make sure patients get prompt treatment to beat the condition as soon as possible.

 Contact DeJesus Dental Group

-For more information about advanced general and restorative dentistry treatments, be sure to [contact_us_url text=”contact our cosmetic and restorative dentistry center”] today.
+For more information about advanced general and restorative dentistry treatments, be sure to schedule an appointment today.
 At DeJesus Dental Group, we will carefully consider all of your options for care and help you have a healthy and beautiful smile well into and through your golden years.